shoebdevops96/DevOps-Network-Traffic-Flow/README.md

 tcpdump -i eth0 dst port 80

-Now i will try to telnet one public in 80 port from my container.
+Now i will try to telnet one public ip in 80 port from my container.
 Lets see if we can trace any packet.

 So from another window I command